Skip to main content

 Without monitor: You close windows and run the purifier.
 You hope it is enough.

 With monitor: You see indoor PM2.5 climbing despite the purifier because smoke is infiltrating through gaps.
 You find and seal the leaks.
-PM2.5 stays under 10 µg/m³ — now you know you are protected.
+PM2.5 stays under 10 µg/m³, and now you know you are protected.
 See our best PM2.5 monitors for wildfire smoke for more on this scenario.

 4. Filter Replacement Timing